Key Facts & Summary

 The Qing authorities seized these registers and now possessed the names of most if not all revolutionaries in the city, on this list many names were that of their colleagues.

-Alarmed at the amount of soldiers on the list, soldiers began rounding up all revolutionary soldiers they could find.
+Alarmed at the number of soldiers on the list, soldiers began rounding up all revolutionary soldiers they could find.
 Soldiers that were members of the secret society understood that if they did not react fast, they too would be put against the wall soon.

 The first force that mutinied was a small force, the Wuchang Eight Engineer Battalion.
 On the morning of October 10th, ever since celebrated as “Double Ten Day”, they seized the ammunition deposits of the city and were subsequently joined by transport and artillery units.